steinwurf/steinwurf-docs/source/kodo/kodo-rlnc/tutorial/the_basics.rst

 typically depends on the application.
 For network applications we may choose the symbol size according to the network MTU (Maximum Transfer Unit) so that datagrams do not get fragmented as they traverse the network.
-In those cases symbols sizes are typically around 1300-1400 bytes.
-On the other hand for storage applications the symbol size is typically much larger, e.g., in the order of several megabytes.
+In those cases, symbol sizes are typically around 1300-1400 bytes.
+On the other hand, for storage applications the symbol size is typically much larger, e.g., in the order of several megabytes.

 Field Size